Wally West: Powers and abilities

-Wally's primary superpower is his ability to control the speed at which his body vibrates and to move and think at Super-Speed, which he uses primarily to run at extreme superhuman velocities.
-His power originates from his mainline-connection to the Speed Force: a vaguely defined extra-dimensional and infinite energy source from which most speedster heroes gain their powers.
-Wally is the fastest character to have worn the mantle of the Flash and the Prime Earth/DC Rebirth Wally was confirmed by Tempus Fuginaut to be the fastest character within the DC Multiverse.
+Wally's primary superpower is his ability to control the speed at which his body vibrates and to move and think at superhuman speed, which he uses primarily to run at extreme superhuman velocities.
+His power originates from his connection to the Speed Force, an extra-dimensional energy source from which most speedsters gain their powers.
+Wally is the fastest version of Flash, to the extent that he became faster than the Speed Force itself.

 While most to all speedsters can make a connection and draw upon this force, Wally "mainlines" power from the Speed Force itself and cannot be cut off from the source.
-This connection to the Speed Force grants him unique abilities that other speedsters lack, such as lending and taking speed (which manifests in different ways, ranging from becoming speedsters themselves to bolstering others metabolisms and healing abilities, allowing them to recover from injuries in a fraction of the normal time), as well as absorbing kinetic energy in a less direct manner; he once absorbed the kinetic energy of the entire planet Earth while standing at the North Pole when his teammates were forced to move the planet to prevent possible earthquakes.
+This connection to the Speed Force grants him unique abilities that other speedsters lack, such as lending and taking speed.
+His ability to manipulate speed allows him to boost metabolism, allowing the recipient to rapidly heal from injuries.
+Wally is also able to absorb kinetic energy in a less direct manner.
+He once absorbed the kinetic energy of Earth while standing at the North Pole when his teammates were forced to move the planet to prevent possible earthquakes.

 Like all Flashes, Wally is surrounded by a protective aura that allows him to resist the heat created by the pressure of compressed air caused by moving at super speed as well as other environmental consequences of moving at such velocities.
 It is not known how Wally is able to circumvent the damage moving at such great speeds would normally have on the environment, but it has been hypothesized that his protective aura allows him to "sidestep" such environmental consequences.
 Because of his powers and connection to the Speed Force, he can run at varying speeds for extended periods of time without needing rest or causing damage to his body.
-It is his connection to the Speed Force that constantly rejuvenates him while running, making it so he does not literally feed upon his own body to generate the energy for super speed.
-Even so, he has a sped-up metabolism and finds it necessary to eat often and in great quantities to help supply the chemical energy needed.
+Wally's connection to the Speed Force constantly rejuvenates him, preventing him from consuming his own body to fuel his powers.
+Despite this, Wally has a sped-up metabolism and finds it necessary to eat often and in great quantities to help supply the chemical energy needed.